OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 ### Performance
 Some specific performance items are:
-  - To reduce lock contention due to hash-bucket collisions for Per-Key indexes or SingleBucket/Per-Silo indexes, consinder a secondary hash or other method to granularize by multiple states.
+  - To reduce lock contention due to hash-bucket collisions for Per-Key indexes or SingleBucket/Per-Silo indexes, consider a secondary hash or other method to granularize by multiple states.
   - For chained buckets, it may be possible to detect in advance that the current bucket will not be modified (the index value is not found in it) and that its NextBucket is already specified, in which case we can avoid locking the current bucket with PerformUpdate.
 However, doing so would likely involve a PerformRead and then a scheduling point, allowing another operation to change things.
   - We currently require sequentially executing individual transactional index updates in a canonical order.
 This could be faster if we could execute in parallel without deadlocking.